inavellevani/Django-beginning/README.md

 <br />

 ### Templates
-• **welcome.html:** Template for the welcome page, displaying paginated book listings with links to book details.
+• **welcome.html:** Template for the welcome page, displaying paginated book listings with links to book details and filtering functionality by author and category.

-• **book_detail.html:** Template for displaying detailed information about a specific book.
+• **book_detail.html:** Template for displaying detailed information about a specific book, including its categories.

 ### Admin Panel